 Users can write and call their own remote services, or call remote services written by third parties.
 These remote services can be written using any HTTP server stack, including cloud serverless compute services such as AWS Lambda.

 From the perspective of a user running a SQL statement, an external function behaves like any other UDF .
 External functions follow these rules:

 Inside Snowflake, an external function is represented as a database object.
 That object is created in a specific database and schema, and can be referenced using dot notation (e.g.

-An external function can appear in any clause of a SQL statement in which other types of functions can appear (e.g. the WHERE clause).
+An external function can appear in any clause of a SQL statement in which other types of UDF can appear.
+For example: